 By Faye Martins

 Does yoga for sleep and relaxation work?
 There are many reasons to stay up at night.
-Some of us worry, some of us don’t get enough physical activity during the day to be tired at night, some of us are addicted to lousy television programs, and some of us wake up in the middle of the night with an overactive mind.
-Additionally, many of us consume caffeine before bedtime.
+Sometimes, we worry, and some of us don’t get enough physical activity during the day to be tired at night.
+Additionally, some of us are addicted to lousy television programs, and some of us wake up in the middle of the night with an overactive mind.
+Above all, many of us consume caffeine before bedtime.
 Chocolate, coffee, tea, and many soft drinks, contain an abundance of caffeine, which activates your mind, as a stimulant should.
-I haven’t been totally fair with teas as there are many and some of them will help you sleep.
+Then again, I haven’t been totally fair with teas as there are many and some of them will help you sleep.

 The Yogic Solution

 Yoga for sleep and relaxation is based on the ability to control the body’s response to stress by focusing on the breath as an effective means of remaining calm, even in the face of stress.
-Individuals who practice this method (pranayama) have learned the ability to produce a controlled response to stressors, as opposed to panicking when something unexpected happens.
+Nevertheless, individuals who practice this method (pranayama) have learned the ability to produce a controlled response to stressors.
+In contrast, an untrained mind panics when something unexpected happens.
 Practitioners of yoga have better control over their response to stress, and therefore they are better able to combat the negative effects that stress has on sleep.
 This in turn helps them sleep better.

 The physical aspects of practicing yogic methods may help promote healthy sleep through physical activity.
 Almost any kind of physical activity during the day helps promote better sleep habits at night, and therefore helps people to live a healthier lifestyle.
 Sleep is vital for individuals to remain healthy and be able to cope with each day that lies ahead.
 It is essential to develop healthy sleep habits to combat disease and maintain energy levels.